Toyonut/StringPad/README.md

 The regular imperative function is now the index.js as it satisfies all tests and works well.

 **The recursive one...**
-The Recursive function had one exception that would fail the 'Should return the original length string if it is longer than the required length' test.
-If the string leading character is the same as the pad character in LeftPad it will be trimmed to the requiredLength.
-The same goes for the trailing characters in RightPad.
-This doesn't seem solvable while using a recursive function as the whole function is called each time.

-__Possible solutions if we want the recursive function__
-1. We only allow padding with a single character
-2. We trim all strings to requiredLength regardless which means your string may be truncated.
-3. We use the regular imperative function with an inner recursive function in place of the do-while loop, but that is more complex and gains little.

-The current recursive implementation can lead to unexpected behaviour somewhere beteen the two above options...
-There may be a way around it I am not seeing yet that meets all the test expectations.
+The recursive one was fixed by adding a check to the start of the function which returned the unmodified string immediately if the requiredLength was less than the length of our input.
+This satisfied the condition to return the original string if it is longer than the required length.
+After the pad, but before the recursive function invocation, I added the check to see if the padded string was too long.
+This allowed me to trim it and return it so the length doesn't go over, but if it is still short, it goes through the function again.
+It does mean I check the length twice, but it works.

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)